Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Conclusion and outlook

 \section{Conclusion and outlook}

-The thermoelectric properties of CsK$_2$Sb were in this study investigated with electron transport based on momentum-resolved scattering in AMSET and phonon properties with TDEP.
+The thermoelectric properties of CsK$_2$Sb were in this study investigated with electron transport based on momentum-resolved scattering in \textsc{AMSET} and phonon properties with TDEP.
 For p-doped CsK$_2$Sb we showed that low-dimensional band structures lead to promising thermoelectric materials because of the combination of high electronic DOS near the Fermi level and high electron velocities.
-Crucially, when moving beyond the CRTA and including momentum-dependent electron scattering, we found that the long distance between states in $\mathbf{k}$-space results in low polar optical phonon and ionized impurity scattering rates; significantly lower than what would generally be expected with such a high DOS.
-Similar results could be expected in other materials with low-dimensional band structure where $\mathbf{q}$-dependent POP or IMP scattering dominates.
-These results highlight the importance of moving beyond the CRTA to correctly identify materials with a high potential as TE materials.
+Crucially, we found that the long distance between states in $\mathbf{k}$-space results in low polar optical phonon and ionized impurity scattering rates; significantly lower than what would generally be expected with such a high DOS.
+Similar results could be expected in other materials with low-dimensional band structure, where $\mathbf{q}$-dependent POP or IMP scattering dominates.
+These results highlight the importance of moving beyond the CRTA or simple DOS-based scattering to correctly identify materials with a high potential as TE materials.

 When strain was added to the structure, the electronic transport properties changed significantly.
-For the p-doped material, the ideal Fermi surfaces could be optimized towards highly pronounced low-dimensionality at around 2{\%} compressive strain, which led to a significant increase of the power factor.
+For the p-doped material, the Fermi surfaces could be optimized towards highly pronounced low-dimensionality at around 2{\%} compressive strain, which led to a significant increase of the power factor.
 The n-doped material had an even higher increase, due to valley alignment of the electronic band structure.
 This was partially counteracted by the lattice thermal conductivity, which increased when strain was added.
 Nevertheless, the strain-optimized p- and n-doped materials showed very promising TE properties, with a maximal figure of merit at 800 K of 2.7 and 2.3, respectively.

-We believe that CsK$_2$Sb with repeatedly predicted superior TE properties merits further investigation, as do related antimonides rich on alkali metals.
+We believe that CsK$_2$Sb with repeatedly predicted superior TE properties merits further investigation, as do related antimonides rich in alkali metals.
 Further \textit{ab initio} calculations to explore the n- and p-type dopability and identify proper candidates for solid solutions should be performed.
 More advanced methods for determining the band structure and transport properties should also be employed.
 Ultimately, targeted synthesis and characterization to experimentally verify TE properties is needed.